Grab this Best Summer Salad Recipe for a Picnic

 cooling corn on the cob

-Place the corn on a cutting board.
-I like to place a piece of parchment paper in a sheet pan to hold the corn kernels.
+NOTE: Place the corn on a cutting board.
+I like to place a piece of parchment paper on a sheet pan to hold the corn kernels.
 Then add a cutting board and place the corn cobs on the cutting board.

 cooked corn on cutting board